NorbertLoh/RedemptionUI-Source/README.md

 I used NestJS during my internship GIC previously and absolutely fell in love with it.
 NestJS is built on top of express and provides a given structure and guidelines.
 Furthermore, since Typescript is a strongly typed programming language, NestJS was the perfect choice as it comes loaded with many safety features.
 One such feature is ensuring information recieved matches the type defined.

 ### PostgresSQL
 Initially I started with MySQL as it was one of the more common databases.
 However, I wanted to host the website so that you will be able to interact with it without having to download everything.
-Since I found a free provider that allows me to host my web service with their PostgresSQL for free, I decided to move to PostgresSQL.
+Since, I found a free provider that allows me to host my web service with their PostgresSQL for free, I decided to move to PostgresSQL.

 ## Set up
 If you would like to run the client on your machine,
 1. Clone the repository
 2. Install the dependencies using `npm install`
 3. Change `config.ts` accordingly

     ```TSX
     const config = {
         API_BASE_URL: "YOUR_API_BASE_URL",